Strip Club Shooting In Atlanta…Again

 People know Atlanta as a strip club mecca and have for a long, long time.
 Anyone who lives in Atlanta, and a whole lot of people who visit, knows what the city thinks about its high-heeled rump shakers.
 Sadly, though, strip club shooting is a frequent enough occurrence that we are not surprised when we hear about it.

-I must confess that for a period of time in my career, I represented a well known strip club in Atlanta.
-So I know, first hand, what strip clubs need to do to protect their customs.
-I also know that they all to often don’t do what’s right.
+I must confess that for a period of time in my career, I represented a well-known strip club in Atlanta.
+So I know, firsthand, what strip clubs need to do to protect their customs.
+I also know that they all too often don’t do what’s right.
 This is why, despite knowing it’s not the safest place, one cannot blame the victim.